-- 2.1.1.
-Represent the interests of all undergraduate students at Western University by serving alongside the President as the USC's chief officer when lobbying at the municipal, provincial, or federal levels, including through provincial and/or federal collective advocacy associations; and - 2.1.2.
+- 2.1.
+Mandate: - 2.1.1.
+Represent the interests of all undergraduate students at Western University by serving alongside the President as the principal representative when lobbying at the municipal, provincial, or federal levels, including through provincial and/or federal collective advocacy associations ; and - 2.1.2.
 Oversee the provision of the USC's advocacy resources to ensure effective lobbying for improving the educational experience and quality of life for undergraduate students.